ibok88/Medical_Record/README.md

 # Medical_Record
-# 3 Tier Architecture that could allow easy storing and Access of Personal Medical Record.
+Simple Medical app in C# for medical record storage and possible medical diagnosis could allow easy storing and Access of Personal Medical Record.